Updated 8/9/13: Statistics and information have been updated to reflect the current year.

 How much can I borrow from the Graduate PLUS program?

-Each year, you can borrow the full net, or out-of-pocket, cost of your graduate study.
-To calculate the maximum PLUS eligibility, take your program's annual cost of attendance—which includes tuition, fees, books, and living costs—and subtract out any financial aid such as tuition waivers, grants, or Stafford loans.
+Each year, you can borrow the full out-of-pocket cost of your graduate study.
+To calculate the maximum PLUS eligibility, take your program's annual cost of attendance – which includes tuition, fees, books and living costs – and subtract any financial aid such as tuition waivers, grants or Stafford loans.

 How much do PLUS loans cost?